GaraycoecheaGroup/MuFASA/README.md

 SNV's and InDels are filtered on quality and additional custimized filters.

 ## Citing StReSSMan
-For more information and if you use StReSSMan in your work, please cite:
+For more information and if you use MuFASA in your work, please cite:

  __Tissue-specific mutagenesis from endogenous guanine damage is suppressed by Polk and DNA repair__